 If you’re looking for more unusual creative workshops in London, amp it up a notch at the School of Traditional Arts, whose courses delve deep into the traditional crafts of cultures from around the world, covering everything from ornamental wood carving to mural painting inspired by the Buddhist caves of Dunhuang.
 Which you’re probably already familiar with, but it’s always worth brushing up on these things.

 Details: 19–22 Charlotte Road, EC2A 3SG | From £385

 There’s mortar building walls than cement.
 And here to prove it is the London School of Dry Stone Walling, who will teach you to assemble natural stones in an upward direction, without the use of mortar.
 Who said wall-to-wall walling couldn’t be fun?

-Be warned: this is a very competitive course.
+Be warned: this is a very popular course.

-To get in, they may have to pull you out of a hat.
+They may have to pull names out of a hat.